fin-steenbjerg-jyskebank-dk/test-reactive-jaxrs/README.md

 ## Testing the behaviour

-You can run a curl with a unexpected content-type (application/vnd.mycompany.baduser.v1+json) by running this script:
+You can run a curl with an unexpected content-type by running the script below.
+The script sets Content-Type to application/vnd.mycompany.baduser.v1+json and the application consumes either application/vnd.mycompany.user.v1+json or application/vnd.mycompany.user.v2+json (see https://github.com/fin-steenbjerg-jyskebank-dk/test-reactive-jaxrs/blob/main/src/main/java/dk/jyskebank/test/GreetingResource.java).

 ```shell script
 ./test-run.sh
 ```

 The output from the script is:

 ```